KarenSandova/Proyect_functions_swich/README.md

 Version of java 17 -Scanner Classes -Math classes -Functions -Switch

+Objectives
+Handle User Input Efficiently:

+Implement the Scanner class to capture and process various types of user input, ensuring smooth interaction and handling common input issues.
+Provide Multiple Functionalities:

+Offer a menu-driven interface where users can choose between different operations, such as summing two numbers, printing a string, and calculating the cosine of a number.
+Implement Control Flow with Switch Statements:

+Use switch statements to manage program flow based on user selections, demonstrating effective use of control structures in Java.

 Create a program that does the following.

 1)Read by keyboard 3 options such as A, B and C.